umshere/Randamoozham-3D/README.md

 ### Animation and Scene Transition Issues

-- **Auto-advancing Animation Issues**: When the animation loops back to the first scene, special effects from previous scenes may persist rather than being properly cleared.
+- **Auto-advancing Animation Looping**: When the animation loops back to the first scene, despite the `clearAllSpecialEffects()` function, some visual elements or animation states may persist.
-- **Scene Slider Issues**:
+- **Scene Slider Enhancements Needed**:
-  - The slider markers need better visibility and consistent appearance regardless of scene transitions
+  - Scene markers need better visibility, particularly against dark backgrounds
-  - Scene markers placement and styling needs improvement for better usability
+  - Scene markers placement could be improved for more precise navigation
-  - Slider position sometimes doesn't properly reflect the current scene in auto-advancing mode
+  - The slider position updates properly but could use visual feedback when changing scenes

 ### To-Do Items

-- Implement a more robust clearing mechanism for special effects when transitioning between scenes
+- Enhance the `clearAllSpecialEffects()` function to be more comprehensive in removing DOM elements and resetting animation states
-- Redesign the slider UI with clearer numbered scene markers
+- Add a visual highlight or tooltip when hovering over scene markers in the slider
-- Fix animation persistence when looping through scenes
+- Implement a smooth camera transition between scenes for better visual continuity
-- Ensure proper synchronization between the slider position and current scene in all modes
+- Add an option for users to save or bookmark favorite scenes
-- Consider implementing scene categories or grouping for easier navigation
+- Consider implementing scene categories (e.g., "Early Life", "War", "Aftermath") for thematic grouping

 ## Visualization Concept: The Mahabharata as a Cosmic Chess Game